Dividends and other company distributions: meaning of distribution

 - Transfers of assets and liabilities between a company and its members

 - Payments of interest or other distributions to the extent that they exceed a commercial rate

 - Payments of interest or other distributions on certain securities

 - Bonus issues on or following a repayment of share capital

 - Any other distribution out of the assets of a company in respect of shares in it.

-The distributions legislation aims to ensure that if a company gives anything to one of its shareholders or at their behest then a tax liability arises.
-However, the general rule is that a repayment of share capital is not a distribution (CTA10/S1000(1)B, subject to the rules in CTA10/S1024 to S1027 (CTM15400 onwards)).
-(SAIM20000)
+The distributions legislation aims to ensure that if a company transfers value to benefit a shareholder or member then a tax liability arises.
+However, the general rule is that a repayment of share capital is not a distribution unless it is at a premium (CTA10/S1000(1)B, subject to the rules in CTA10/S1024 to S1027 (CTM15400 onwards)).

-The legislation does not apply to the case where a company passes money or assets to or to the order of a member in their capacity as such, reflecting their interest in the company and not some contractual obligation with it.
-For example, payments for services provided to the company might be taxable as employment income or as trading income of the member.
+The legislation does not apply to the case where a company receives a benefit in consideration of what it transfers out of assets.
+It applies where the company passes money or assets to benefit a shareholder or member in their capacity as such, reflecting their part ownership of and interest in the company and not some contractual obligation or commercial arrangement.
+For example, payments for services provided to the company might be taxable as employment income or as trading income of the member, they will not be distributions.
 See CTM15290 and EIM21640 onwards for more on the case where a company transfers an asset at less than market value to an employee or director.

 However, there are a number of special provisions that modify the general approach of the distributions legislation.
 See CTM15120 for more details.